 Culture and technology have changed exponentially since I was a kid – my childhood wasn’t substantially different from my mother’s, but my child is growing up in a completely new world, one that is starting to approach the future we used to read about in Science Fiction books although the effect on humans has been different than we imagined.
 Today we have access to the collected knowledge of humanity in our pockets and at our fingertips, and science has progressed rapidly – and yet we are daily bombarded with falsehoods, half-truths, and myths to such an extent that it has become difficult to distinguish the real from the fake, to separate truth from ideology.

 In my writing, I love to explore the intersection of technology and the human, to push the envelope exploring what makes us human, what we have in common and what makes us different.
-I write about people who are different, queer, even deviant according to norms of their society, and I believe that not even fictional characters should have to hide in the closet.
+I write about people who are different, queer, even deviant according to norms of their society.
+I don’t hide their queerness or leave it at “hints”, because I believe that not even fictional characters should have to hide in the closet.